aposin/LicenseScout/CONTRIBUTING.md

   - (Dictator, if any)

 - Contributors: Everyone who has contributed something back to the project.
 - Community Members: People who use the project.
-They might be active in conversations or express their opinion on the project’s direction.
+They might be active in conversations or express their opinions on the project’s direction.

 ### Communication